Nevada CCW Permits - General Information

 To obtain a CCW permit, you will have to apply through the sheriff's office for your county of residence.
 Clark County has no sheriff's office, and permits are issued by the Las Vegas Metropolitan Police Department.
 Non-Nevada residents may apply through any county sheriff's office.

 You will need to complete a concealed firearms training class approved by the sheriff of your county of residence.
 You can contact your county sheriff's office for a list of approved instructors.
 If you're getting a new CCW permit, the training will last a minimum of eight hours, and will include both classroom instruction and range qualification with your firearm(s).
 The class for a CCW renewal is only four hours long.
 If you are applying for a Nevada nonresident CCW permit, you may have to complete your training class in the same county in which you are applying.
 Check with that county's sheriff to find out if that is the case, or if any concealed firearms class taught in Nevada will work.

-If you have an existing CCW permit which lists specific firearms you are authorized to carry, under the new law you may carry any firearm of the type you qualified with.
-For example, if your current permit says you qualified with multiple semiauto pistols, you may carry any semiauto pistol.
-If your current permit lists a revolver, you may carry any revolver.
+If you have an existing CCW permit which lists specific firearms you are authorized to carry, under the new law you may carry any handgun, regardless of the verbiage on your existing permit.

 Once your training is complete, you will need to submit your application to the issuing agency along with a set of fingerprint cards, a photo, and the necessary fees.
 The agency will then conduct a background check prior to sending your permit to you by mail.
 It can take up to 120 days to receive your concealed firearms permit once you have submitted your paperwork.